Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/1 Research Data Management/03_Data-Organisation-and-File-Format.md

 **Reflection Activity:**

-- Prepare instructions to the reflection activity.
+- Prepare instructions for the reflection activity.
 Include a case to exemplify file organisation and a codex for versioning.
 - Prepare a checklist for file-naming using the information below developed by Copenhagen University working group for Digital Competences (Resource 3).